feaselkl/OWASP-Top-10/PITCHME.md

 ### Insecure Deserialization

-f you deserialize into a `FileSystemInfo` object and an attacker sends a string where part of the path begins with `~` (e.g., `\\SomeServer\~MyShare`), then Windows automatically calls `GetLongPathName()` on the string.
+If you deserialize into a `FileSystemInfo` object and an attacker sends a string where part of the path begins with `~` (e.g., `\\SomeServer\~MyShare`), then Windows automatically calls `GetLongPathName()` on the string.
 If the path is a UNC path, Windows makes an SMB request, and an attacker might be able to perform SMB credential relaying if the attacker is on your local network.

 ---

 ### Solutions

 Serialize <strong>data</strong>, not objects.
-The biggest risk with deserialization attacks is around binary serialization.
 If you have straight data in JSON or XML format and you prevent your deserializer from converting untrusted serialized inputs into objects, you should be safe.

-When you deserialize objects, deserialize them into specific defined types, ideally classes within custom assemblies.
+Deserialize objects into specific defined types, ideally classes within custom assemblies.
 Don't deserialize to Object, IRunnable, or other low-level classes or interfaces.
-You could deserialize to sealed classes so attackers cannot create derived classes from your class.
+Sealed classes can help here.

 Never deserialize untrusted binary objects.